ERC20s/uniswap-interface/README.md

 # UniChad.com
 A balancer.finance style AMM (automated market maker) DAPP on xDai sidechain..

-Build a dapp by copying balancer solidity/go smart contracts, that does market making trades on the xDai network (similar to ropsten).
+Copying balancer's solidity/go smart contracts to do market making trades on the xDai network (similar to ropsten).

 # Example trade:
-1. User A wants to buy 1 ETH for $400 from the pool.
+1. User A wants to buy 1 ETH for $400.
-(in the same way that uniswap/balancer works)
+The price is determined by the pool size like uniswap (infura apis).
+The user receives the ETH and pays a small slippage fee to the pool.

+# Background work
-2. CHAD smart contracts borrow 1 ETH and $400 by minting CHAD and selling it to the xDai pool (CHAD/xDai).
+1. CHAD smart contracts borrow 1 ETH and $400 by minting CHAD and selling it to the xDai pool (CHAD/xDai).
 So the oracle trades $800 CHAD for $800 xDai then $400 xDai for 1ETH..
-So the CHAD oracle is in $800 profit
+So the CHAD oracle is in $800 profit with 1ETH and $400 xDai.

-3. CHAD oracle then places 'limit orders' to sell the XDAI/ETH at a 5% profit..
+2. CHAD oracle then places 'limit orders' to sell the XDAI/ETH at a 5% profit..
 Selling 0.1ETH at $404 and Increasing 1% until 0.1ETH for $440.
 This is known as market making.
 Whenever we sell 0.1ETH; we buy back the CHAD token..